Tokugawa Iemitsu

-Tokugawa Iemitsu (徳川 家光, August 12, 1604 – June 8, 1651) was the third shōgun of the Tokugawa dynasty.
+was the third shōgun of the Tokugawa dynasty.
 He was the eldest son of Tokugawa Hidetada with Oeyo, and the grandson of Tokugawa Ieyasu.
 Lady Kasuga was his wet nurse, who acted as his political adviser and was at the forefront of shogunate negotiations with the Imperial court.
-Iemitsu ruled from 1623 to 1651; during this period he crucified Christians, expelled all Europeans from Japan and closed the borders of the country, a foreign politics policy that continued for over 200 years after its institution.
-It is debatable whether Iemitsu can be considered a kinslayer for making his younger brother Tadanaga commit suicide by seppuku.
+Iemitsu ruled from 1623 to 1651; during this period he crucified Christians, expelled all Europeans from Japan and closed the borders of the country, a foreign policy that continued for over 200 years after its institution.

 Early life (1604–1617)

-Tokugawa Iemitsu was born on 12 August 1604.
+Tokugawa Iemitsu was born prematurely on 12 August 1604.
 He was the eldest son of Tokugawa Hidetada and grandson of the last great unifier of Japan, the first Tokugawa shōgun Tokugawa Ieyasu.
 He was the first member of the Tokugawa family born after Tokugawa Ieyasu became shōgun.
 (There was some rumour said that he was not Hidetada's son but Ieyasu's son with Kasuga no Tsubone).

 Not much is known of Iemitsu's early life; his childhood name was Takechiyo (竹千代).
 He had two sisters, Senhime and Masako, and a brother, who would become a rival, Tadanaga.
 Tadanaga was his parents' favorite.
 However, Ieyasu made it clear that Iemitsu would be next in line as shōgun after Hidetada.

+He was said to have been sickly from birth.

 An obsolete spelling of his given name is Iyemitsu.